Searching For An Old Friend

 We do have access to tools that helps with all of this stuff.
-Including shipping passenger list going back to the 1950s.
-Often you need to go to archive electoral roil which are often held in library reference sections, We do have access to all of them dating back to the 19th century.
+Including shipping passenger lists going back to the 1950s.
+Often you need to go to archive electoral rolls which are often held in library reference sections.
+We do have access to all of them dating back to the 19th century.

 We can advise you on this aspect, give us a call.

 4. Online Profile searches

 You might be able to find an old friend only by an online profile search.
 But don’t hold your breath.
 In many cases the name you search for will show a list of 100s of them…..
 Sometimes 1000s.

 Which one might it be?
 They may be currently living in the Belgian Congo so you would need a worldwide search to find them.
 Which means elimination thousands of possible candidates.

 If you think you might have found “the right one” you need to request their permission to add you as a friend.
 Often there is no reply, which could mean they do not wish to communicate with you, or, as is so often the case, it was set up by their grandchildren and the grandparents haven’t a clue how it works.